juhannam/gct634-2019/hw3/readme.md

 * train.py: trains the model.
 You have to complete training iteration part.

-After you fill in the all blanks in rnn.py and train.py, you can check it by running trian.py
+After you fill in the all blanks in rnn.py and train.py, you can check it by running trian.py You can also make your own midi file by running generate.py, with your trained model.

 ```